Architecture of India: Delhi Sultanate

 Another very early mosque, begun in the 1190s, is the Adhai Din Ka Jhonpra in Ajmer, Rajasthan, built for the same Delhi rulers, again with corbelled arches and domes.
 Here Hindu temple columns (and possibly some new ones) are piled up in threes to achieve extra height.
 Both mosques had large detached screens with pointed corbelled arches added in front of them, probably under Iltutmish a couple of decades later.

 At Ajmer the smaller screen arches are tentatively cusped, for the first time in India.
-By around 1300 true domes and arches with voussoirs were being built; the ruined Tomb of Balban (d.
+By around 1300 true domes and arches with voussoirs were being built; the ruined Tomb of Balban (c.
 1287) in Delhi may be the earliest survival.
-The Alai Darwaza gatehouse at the Qutb complex, from 1311, still shows a cautious approach to the new technology, with very thick walls and a shallow dome, only visible from a certain distance or height.
+The Alai Darwaza gatehouse at the Qutb Complex, from 1311, still shows a cautious approach to the new technology, with very thick walls and a shallow dome, only visible from a certain distance or height.
 Bold contrasting colours of masonry, with red sandstone and white marble, introduce what was to become a common feature of Indo-Islamic architecture, substituting for the polychrome tiles used in Persia and Central Asia.
 The pointed arches come together slightly at their base, giving a mild horseshoe arch effect, and their internal edges are not cusped but lined with conventionalized "spearhead" projections, possibly representing lotus buds.
 Jali, stone openwork screens, are introduced here; they already had been long used in temples.

 By the time of Tughlaqs Islamic architecture in India had adopted some features of earlier Indian architecture, such as the use of a high plinth, and often mouldings around its edges, as well as columns and brackets and hypostyle halls.
 After the death of Firoz the Tughlaqs declined, and the following Delhi dynasties were weak.
 Most of the monumental buildings constructed were tombs, although the impressive Lodi Gardens in Delhi (adorned with fountains, charbagh gardens, ponds, tombs and mosques) were constructed by the late Lodi dynasty.
 The architecture of other regional Muslim states was often more impressive.